Here’s How to Help Birds

 This means they are more sensitive to changes in their environment than other creatures.
 Thus, they serve as a warning.

-Thus, birds can alert us to modern dangers.
+Birds alert us to dangers.
 These include actions we take for granted because everybody seems to be doing them.
 When these actions are practiced on a large, global scale, the results can be devastating for birds, and ultimately for us.

 So everything we do to help birds helps all of us.